HIPAA Compliance Statement

 Our service architecture is designed so that Protected Health Information remains within a controlled, HIPAA-eligible infrastructure boundary at all times:

-- Google Cloud Platform (GCP) — all PHI processed by the Clinic Insight Manager (CIM) and related analytics services resides within client-dedicated GCP environments.
-Google Cloud Platform supports HIPAA compliance and we execute a BAA with Google for covered workloads.
+- HIPAA-eligible cloud infrastructure — all PHI processed by the Clinic Insight Manager (CIM) and related analytics services resides within client-dedicated environments hosted on a HIPAA-eligible cloud provider with a signed BAA covering the relevant workloads.

-- Communication tools — SMS communications are delivered via Twilio, which offers a HIPAA BAA on eligible plans.
-Transactional email is delivered via Postmark, which includes a BAA.
-Marketing-only email campaigns that do not contain PHI may use tools without a BAA, such as Klaviyo, with zero-PHI content only.
+- Communication services — SMS and transactional email are delivered through HIPAA-eligible communication providers operating under signed BAAs.
+Marketing-only email campaigns that do not contain PHI may use non-BAA-covered tools with zero-PHI content only.

-- GoHighLevel (GHL) — client sub-accounts operate under our agency-level BAA with GoHighLevel.
-PHI transmitted through GHL is limited to the minimum necessary information required for the automation use case (e.g., first name and appointment time — not diagnosis or treatment information).
+- CRM and workflow platform — client workspaces operate under an agency-level BAA with the underlying CRM platform.
+PHI transmitted through the CRM platform is limited to the minimum necessary information required for the automation use case (e.g., first name and appointment time — not diagnosis or treatment information).

-- AI / Claude API — the Anthropic Claude API used in the Clinic Insight Manager operates on de-identified, aggregated data only.
-Raw PHI is never transmitted to the Claude API.
+- AI analytics — the AI services used by the Clinic Insight Manager operate on de-identified, aggregated data only.
+Raw PHI is never transmitted to external AI services.
 Queries and responses are structured so that no patient identity can be reconstructed from the data passed.

 3. Business Associate Agreements — Subcontractor Register

-Desired State IT maintains BAAs with the following subcontractors who may handle PHI as part of our service delivery:
+Desired State IT maintains BAAs with all subcontractors who may handle PHI as part of service delivery, organized by functional category:

 |---|---|---|